kimu/TestBundle/Resources/doc/index.md

 ./composer.phar update infinitytracking/test-bundle
 ```

-The Test Bundle will install Behat, Phpspec, Mink, Goutte and Selenium2 drivers and the Behat Symfony2 extension as dependencies.
+The Test Bundle will install Behat, Phpspec, PHPUnit, Mink, Goutte and Selenium2 drivers and the Behat Symfony2 extension as dependencies.

 Register the bundle in AppKernel.php